mpuig/repomixer/repomix-output/https___github.com_google_adk-docs.md

 !!!note "Troubleshooting"

-    If you do not see "science-app" in the dropdown menu, make sure you are running the `mvn` command at the location where your Java source code is located (usually `src/main/java`).
+    If you do not see "science-app" in the dropdown menu, make sure you are running the `mvn` command from the root of your maven project.

 ## Try Dev UI with text